By Leo Babauta

 - Completed the Goruck Challenge in 2011.
 Super tough physical fitness team challenge, running and hiking and carrying heavy things and doing pushups and crabwalks and more, for 13+ hours … with 50+ lbs. of bricks on your back.

 - Created the Sea Change Program in 2012.
-This is my membership program, and it helps more than a thousand people a month change their habits.
+This is my habit membership program, and it helps a couple thousand people a month change their habits.

 - Became fully vegan.
 After being mostly vegan for several years, in October 2012 I decided to go fully vegan.
 One of the best decisions of my life.